 We have two overriding goals, the first of which is to promote local and regional catalysts for integrated responses to probable disturbances in the years ahead.
 In doing so, we propose to take the words sustainable and resilience out of the realm of abstraction and make them Main Street realities, the default approach for how things are done in communities across the country.

 Our second goal is to join sustainability with a larger national dialogue about strategy, security, and the American future that moves the political discussion beyond the present liberal versus conservative impasse.
 For three decades, we have been talking past each other and, in the meantime, we have become more vulnerable to a wider array of threats than ever before.
 We believe that heading off the worst of climate change and building resilient and fair societies are two sides of the same coin.
 Together, they lead to genuine security.
 The network we propose will integrate models of sustainability into a larger national narrative about our highest values.
-At the same time, it would foster new initiatives, amplify existing efforts, accelerate momentum, spread best practices, link otherwise separate endeavors, and mobilize popular support for a new and better direction for the United States.
+At the same time, it would foster new initiatives, amplify existing efforts, accelerate momentum, spread best practices, link otherwise separate endeavours, and mobilize popular support for a new and better direction for the United States.

 One possible objection is that the scale of funding required is prohibitively large.
 But, as policy analyst Patrick Doherty notes, there is a third way between austerity on one hand and deficit spending on the other.
 It requires that we eliminate avoidable costs endemic to unsustainable development and terminate tens of billions of dollars that we pay each year to subsidize things we don’t need and don’t want.